 The NLA advises that all landlords include a clause into new tenancy agreements to highlight that subletting is only permitted with their permission, which should not be unreasonably withheld.
 This alone will limit your exposure to a whole host of risks.

 As well as including a clause within the tenancy terms, be upfront with your tenant from the offset.
 Explain the rules regarding subletting and stress that they must seek your permission if they intend to let out a room within their home.
 Having a conversation with them will ensure they don’t break the law – or land you in hot water.

 If you don’t wish them to sublet, explain your reasons in a friendly manner, as well as the potential repercussions if they were to let a room out without your permission.
 If you allow them to sublet, ask if you can vet potential guests ahead of their stay and make sure your tenant is aware of legal processes, such as checking their immigration status.

 If you suspect a tenant is subletting a room behind your back, arrange a time to sit down and talk to them – stay calm, as they might not realise they’re doing anything wrong.
 Explains the risks and consequences for the both of you; if they continue to sublet after this and you believe they have breached their contract, you can choose to serve a Section 146 notice.

 Estate Agent Today predicts that in the future, landlords, agents and tenants will work together to embrace and professionalise subletting to the financial benefit of all stakeholders involved.
 But until then, it’s important to familiarise yourself with your rights and responsibilities as a landlord, as well as informing your tenants of theirs.

-Why not get in contact with Stride to talk through our comprehensive landlords insurance?
+Why not get in contact with Stride on 0800 840 6699 to talk through our comprehensive landlords insurance?
 We offer both buildings and contents policies, plus specialist cover including tenants’ contents insurance, rent guarantee and legal expenses.